-The boundaries of all Eenvironmental Sensitive Aareas shall be clearly marked in the field for the duration of the land disturbing activities on the property.
+The boundaries of all environmental areas shall be clearly marked in the field for the duration of the land disturbing activities on the property.
 The boundaries shall be marked as identified in the Site Design Criteria Manual.

-35.17.67 Developed Floodplain Development Standards.
+35.17.6 Developed Floodplain Development Standards.